-Many mathematical models have been created to study the patterns, mechanisms, and potential interventions associated with crime.
-Research has been conducted to address various aspects of burglaries such as hot spot formation [61, 63, 10], policing strategies [31, 54], criminal cooperation [62], and geographical profiling [52].
-Some attempts have also been made to model gang behaviors.
-The study in [42] examines the short term retaliatory behavior of the rivalries based on between gang violence data from the LAPD.
-In this work, each violent event between two gangs is considered an instance of a point process associated with that pair of gangs.
+Although not an agent-based model, Mohler examines the short term retaliatory behavior of the rivalries based on between gang violence data from the LAPD [37].
+Each violent event between two gangs is considered an instance of a point process associated with that pair of gangs.
 The intensity of the rivalry depends directly on the network of unidirectional violent interactions.
 This provides a top-down approach to understanding immediate consequences of violence among gangs within a system.
+In our work, we wish to understand factors associated with the long term gang rivalry structure.